 Occupation and Warranty Period

-- Defect Rectification: Monitor the building closely during the warranty period, which typically spans 12 months in Australia, to address any construction defects or necessary adjustments promptly.
+As you move into the occupation phase, ensure that the transition is smooth.
+Provide detailed operation manuals and warranties, and monitor the building closely during the warranty period, which typically spans 12 months in Australia, to address any construction defects promptly.

 Frequently Asked Questions